ucladx/bcl-qc/README.md

 bash /tmp/miniconda.sh -bup /opt/conda && rm -f /tmp/miniconda.sh
 ```

-Add the following lines to your ~/.bashrc so that conda is available across sessions.
-Then log out and login to ensure that `conda` in your `$PATH`.
+Add the following lines to your `~/.bashrc` so that conda is available across sessions.
+Then log out and login to ensure that `conda` is in your `$PATH`.

 ```bash
 # Add conda to PATH if found